 - Running Total: 4.5 out of 6

-- Consists of multiple functions such as financial managent, human capital management and supply chain management.
+- Consists of multiple functions such as financial management, human capital management and supply chain management.

 - Operates in multiple vertical markets.
 Software that operates in a single vertical or horizontal market is known as “best-of-breed”.

 - Assessment: FreeBalance operates in a single vertical – government.
-It could be argued that we are in a sub vertical of public sector or that PFM is a sub vertical of government because we do not support public safety, defence, courts, or library non-financial functionality.
+It could be argued that we are in a sub vertical of public sector or that Public Financial Management (PFM) is a sub vertical of government because we do not support public safety, defence, courts, or library non-financial functionality.
 So, it’s “best-of-breed” by any definition.

 - Running total: 5.5 out of 8

-- ERP was never about “resource planing”.
+- ERP was never about “resource planning”.
 The “RP” came from the familiar category of Manufacturing Resource Planning.
 “Enterprise resource planning software, or ERP, doesn’t live up to its acronym.
-Forget about planning—it doesn’t do much of that—and forget about resource, a throwaway term.
+Forget about planning – it doesn’t do much of that – and forget about resource, a throwaway term.
 But remember the enterprise part.
 This is ERP’s true ambition.
 It attempts to integrate all departments and functions across a company onto a single computer system that can serve all those different departments’ particular needs.”

-- Assessment: Public Financial Management is all about resource planning.
-This is captured in the budget formulation process that includes public investment, capital, recurrent/operating, salary and development budgets.
+- Assessment: PFM is all about resource planning.
+This is captured in the budget formulation process that includes public investment, capital, recurrent/operating expenses, salary and development budgets.
 These budgets are used for expenditure controls.
 A government budget is a law.
 This differs from budget planning processes in the private sector where the resulting budget is a guideline.

 - Running total: 6.5 out of 9

-- Common look and feel withing an “integrated” suite.
+- Common look and feel within an “integrated” suite.